MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

 ms.author: chelche

 ---
-# VM Inspector for Azure Virtual Machines
+# VM Inspector for Azure virtual machines

-The VM Inspector tool helps you troubleshoot OS-related issues that can affect a Window or Linux Virtual Machines (VM).
-It's designed as a self-help diagnostic tool that allows customers, support, or third-party personnel with privileged access to collect logs and configuration files on Azure VMs OS disk directly.
-VM Inspector is a fast and secure way for an authorized user to retrieve well-known log files from a VM OS disk to aid in the diagnosis of Guest OS issues.
+The VM Inspector tool helps you troubleshoot OS-related issues that can affect a Window or Linux virtual machine (VM).
+It's designed as a self-help diagnostic tool that lets customers, support agents, or third-party personnel who have privileged access collect logs and configuration files directly on the OS disk of an Azure VM.
+VM Inspector is a fast and secure way for an authorized user to retrieve well-known log files from a VM OS disk to diagnose Guest OS issues.

-We recommend that you run VM Inspector and review the diagnostics data before contacting Microsoft Support.
+We recommend that you run VM Inspector and review the diagnostics data before you contact Microsoft Support.

 ## Supported operating systems